Overview

 Causes

-It's not exactly clear what causes exercise-induced bronchoconstriction.
+It's not exactly clear what causes exercise-induced asthma.
 For a long time, the cause was thought to be cold air.
 However, recent studies found dry air to be a more likely culprit.
 Cold air contains less moisture than warm air.
 Breathing in cold, dry air dehydrates the air passages.
-This causes them to constrict, reducing air flow.
-Other factors, such as chlorine or other fumes, can irritate the lining of the airways and contribute to breathing difficulties as well.
+This causes them to narrow, reducing air flow.
+Other factors, such as chlorine or other fumes, can irritate the lining of the airways and contribute to breathing difficulties.

 Risk factors

-Exercise-induced bronchoconstriction is more likely to occur in:
+Exercise-induced asthma is more likely to happen in:

 • People with asthma.
-About 90% of people with asthma have exercise-induced bronchoconstriction.
-However, the condition also can occur in people without asthma.
+About 90% of people with asthma have exercise-induced asthma.
+However, it can happen in people who don't have asthma.

 • Elite athletes.
-Although anyone can have exercise-induced bronchoconstriction, it's more common in high-level athletes.
+Although anyone can have exercise-induced asthma, it's more common in high-level athletes.

 Factors that can increase the risk of the condition or act as triggers include: